-For decades scientists, as well as WWF reports, have been warning that human impacts are pushing life on our planet beyond its capacity - an era where humans are the primary drivers of planetary change rather than natural forces.
+For decades, scientists, as well as WWF reports, have been warning that human impacts are pushing life on our planet beyond its capacity.
 Year-on-year, more areas are impacted by water scarcity and pollution, while extreme weather events, like droughts and floods, are becoming more regular and more destructive.
-Without water, there is no business.

 WWF is working to change the way corporate water targets are set, as part of a water stewardship strategy that is underpinned by freshwater context.
-We are doing so out of a shared need that business and biodiversity have: articulating and arriving at a destination that ensures that everyone within a basin can stay “in business”.
-To get there, WWF is working to help companies progressively shift to new ways of thinking.
+We are doing so out of a shared need that both business and biodiversity have: articulating and arriving at a destination that ensures that everyone within a basin – communities, nature and companies – can stay “in business”.
+To help achieve this, WWF has released two guides that help companies progressively shift to new ways of thinking:

 Putting Water Strategy Into Context is a practical guide outlines four practical steps (assess, prioritise, define and set) aimed to help corporations systematically understand the strategic nature of water within their value chains and in turn, establish more meaningful actions, goals and targets.
 This contextual water strategy process not only ensures more efficient allocation of scarce internal resources, but more importantly, it maximizes the ability of corporations to create value for the corporation, nature and people.